It Came From Outer Space (1953) - Crash landing

 Universal Pictures

 Not only did the film introduce the world to Arnold’s particular brand of science fiction, but it also set its star, Richard Carlson, on the sci-fi path.
-Following It Came from Outer Space, Carlson would go on to become a staple of science fiction and horror films, appearing in such classics as The Creature from the Black Lagoon, The Magnetic Monster, and The Valley of Gwangi.
-His perpetually curious and introspective aura and ability to act dignified in a desperate situation made him one of the ultimate faces of the genre.
-The film also provided its female lead, Barbara Rush, with her big break, garnering her a 1954 Golden Globe.
+Following It Came from Outer Space, Carlson would become a staple of science fiction and horror films, appearing in such classics as The Creature from the Black Lagoon, The Magnetic Monster, and The Valley of Gwangi.

-It Came from Outer Space released to mixed reviews in 1953, but has since been reappraised as an all-time classic.
-The film was nominated for AFI’s Top 10 Science Fiction Films list and was beautifully restored by Universal Studios for Blu-ray release in 2016.
+It Came from Outer Space was released to mixed reviews in 1953, but has since been reappraised as an all-time classic.
+The film was nominated for AFI’s Top 10 Science Fiction Films list and was beautifully restored by Universal Studios for a 2016 Blu-ray release.
 If you decide to watch It Came from Outer Space – whether it’s your first time or a long-overdue revisit – be sure to do so in 3D.
-The film was Universal’s first 3D picture, and it goes without saying that they knocked it out of the park.
-It’s the way it was intended to be seen, and it really is glorious.

 LEAVE A REPLY